 So, if you want to find out how to get from Santorini Airport to Fira and back again, keep reading!

 Santorini Airport To Fira (& Fira To Santorini Airport)

-Santorini may be a famous island, but it’s a small one, and that generally means you only have very limited means when getting from A to B. In this case, you can either take the public bus, or you can take a taxi.
+Santorini may be a famous island, but it’s a small one, and that generally means you only have very limited means when getting from A to B. In this case, you can either take the public bus or you can take a private transfer (or taxi).

-Both are reasonable options, and because there is a very short distance between the airport to Fira, at only 5km, the journey should really only take 30 minutes maximum, regardless of which option you choose, depending on traffic.
+They are reasonable options and because there is a very short distance between the airport to Fira, at only 5km, the journey should really only take 30 minutes maximum, regardless of which option you choose, depending on traffic.

 Santorini Airport to Fira By Bus

 Your first and cheapest option is to take the public bus.
 Buses are large, coach-style, and all air-conditioned, so you can expect a comfortable journey.
 The airport has one arrivals terminal, so you go outside and see the KTEL bus stop, which takes you into Fira.